 Your Dormont, Pennsylvania SSD lawyer can review your medical evidence and supporting documentation to ensure it appropriately identifies your current condition and its impact on your life.

-For a free legal consultation with a social security disability lawyer serving Dormont, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Dormont, call 412-661-1400

 Social Security Disability Insurance Versus Supplemental Security Income